sukhjinderM786/cfdev-task-clean/readme.md

 ### Intended functionality

 When the API endpoint is called with a valid `pokemonId`, the code should go to the PokeAPI (see above), request information about the Pokemon (namely Name, URL, height and - if avaible - all items it can hold.
-Not all Pokemon can hold items and that difference need to be catered for properly).
+Not all Pokemon can hold items and that difference needs to be catered for properly).

 This information should then be locally inserted into two related H2 DB tables: